-YEPI is a five-year program designed to catalyze change in the way universities across the globe prepare their students for economic life after graduation.
+YEPI is designed to catalyze change in the way universities across the globe prepare their students for economic life after graduation.

 Across the world universities are struggling to provide increasingly large numbers of students with the academic knowledge and practical skills they will need to thrive in an ever more demanding and globalized workforce.
 Traditional pedagogies often no longer sufficiently prepare students to meet the expectations of employers or the rigorous demands of an entrepreneurial career.
 Among the 300+ engaged universities in the Talloires Network, universities are employing a wide variety of strategies to circumvent the limitations of the traditional approach and to prepare students for the 21st century economy.